Helen Carter: Marriage and children

 In 1950 Helen married Glenn Jones of Baxley, Georgia.
 After the family's move to the Nashville area, they lived in Madison, Hendersonville and Dickson, Tennessee.
 They had four sons (Kenneth Burton, Glenn Daniel, David Lawrence, and Kevin Carter Jones) and six grandchildren.
-They tragically lost their son, Kenny, as the result of an auto accident, at 16 years old.
+They lost their son, Kenny, as the result of an auto accident, at 16 years old.
 At the time, Kenny had recently been signed as a recording artist for Monument Records.

 Death

-Helen Carter suffered from gastrointestinal problems which led to heart problems that took her life in 1998 at age 70.
+Helen Carter died in 1998 at age 70.

-Her interment was next to her son, Kenneth, in Hendersonville Memory Gardens in Hendersonville, Tennessee.
-Buried nearby in the same cemetery are her parents, Ezra and Maybelle Carter, and her sisters, June and Anita.

 Legacy

 Helen's song "Heart Full of Shame" was used in the 2003 movie Northfork.
 "Juke Box Blues", co-written with Maybelle, was used in the 2005 movie Walk the Line.

 Helen Carter was portrayed by actress Janet McMahan in the musical Wildwood Flower: The June Carter Story.

 In 2006, a forgotten set of recordings that Helen made with her sisters and a niece in 1991 was discovered and released to the public on Sphere Records.
 Unlike the majority of recordings made with her family, most tracks from the collection prominently featured Helen on lead vocal.

 In 2009 Rosanne Cash released her acclaimed album The List.
 In publicity for the album Cash repeatedly discussed the impact that Helen Carter (her aunt through marriage) had on her as a musician, performer and as a songwriter.
 Cash also noted that Helen Carter spent hours teaching her to play guitar.